openharmony/docs/en/device-dev/quick-start/quickstart-ide-lite.md

-# Getting Started for Mini and Small Systems (IDE Mode)
+# Getting Started with Mini and Small Systems (IDE Mode)